MichaelCurrin/jekyll-theme-quickstart/README.md

 ### GH Pages supported theme

-Just to mention the standard flow for themes supported on GH:
+Just to mention the standard flow for themes that are supported on GH:

 ```ruby
 source 'https://rubygems.org'